vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 A few things are happening in this code:
  1. Create an instance of `Observation` and bind it to an `ObservationRegistry` as stated in [the Micrometer documentation](https://micrometer.io/docs/observation).
- 2. To better observe our invocation - to be able to filter it later - add _low cardinality_ keys.
-These are keys whose value will have a bounded number of possibile values.
-For _high cardinality_ keys - having an unbounded possible values - use the `.highCardinalityKeyValue()` method.
+ 2. To better observe our invocation, add low cardinality keys.
+These are keys whose value will have a bounded number of possible values.
+For high cardinality keys - having unbounded possible values - use the `.highCardinalityKeyValue()` method.
  3. Rather than manually calling `.start()` and `.stop()`, use the `observe(Runnable)` method to isolate the monitored code in its own `Runnable` closure.
 You can also use the `observeChecked(CheckedRunnable)` for methods that throw Exceptions.

 ## How Micrometer observation works